Carter702/Stat-Guess---NBA/README.md

 ## Features
 - [x] Display daily games with live scores
 - [ ] Allow users to select games and predicted stat leaders
-- [ ] Record and display previous user guesses
+- [ ] Record and display previous user pick history
 - [ ] Build and share user profile with pick percentages

 ## Libraries Used